14 Feb 2023

-The expert network industry is led by four large expert networks.
-GLG remains the largest player in an increasingly crowded market, seeing 7% CAGR since 2018.
+The expert network industry is led by four expert networks.
+GLG remains the largest player in an increasingly crowded market, seeing 8% CAGR since 2015.
 However, competitors are chipping away at its previously dominant market share.
-AlphaSights, Guidepoint and Third Bridge are at its heels, each growing at 14-30% CAGR over the same period, according to our analysis.
+AlphaSights, Guidepoint and Third Bridge are at its heels, each growing at 15-30% CAGR over the same period, according to our analysis.

 Regional challengers and other small firms

 Among the 100+ smaller expert networks, most have chose one of three tracks: (1) serving a specific region, (2) industry segment, or (3) applying a different business model.
 We find a handful being particularly interesting or fast-growing – these are the “regional challengers” separated from the larger “regional prospects” category.

 Some networks have been around for a decade or more; others are brand new.
 Together, they make up a booming expert network industry.

 Expert networks specialized by region

 Many expert networks focus on a particular region, where they have a stronger footprint than others.
 Notable firms are pictured below.
 Firms like VisasQ and Mimir are strong in Japan, whereas Lynk, Nodes, Liahnson each cover different parts of Southeast Asia.
-Infomineo and Golden Apple have a rare coverage of North Africa and the Middle East, as has Accurate Insights and Wivenn in Brazil.
-Europe has a number of firms with a particular strength in their home market, such as Colift and EPH in Germany, Xperts Council in France and Prosapient and Focal Fact in the UK.
+Infomineo and Infoquest have a rare coverage of North Africa and the Middle East, as do Accurate Insights and Wivenn in Brazil.
+Europe has a number of firms with a particular strength in their home market, such as Colift and EPH in Germany, Xperts Council in France and Prosapient, Arbolus and Focal Fact in the UK.

 Who are the customers of expert networks?